-Saving a static picture might sometimes cause a freeze of the program on MacOS X. This issue is being investigated.
+Saving a static picture may sometimes cause a freeze of the program on MacOS X.

-Clicking on a video copies the coordinates of the mouse cursor relative to the upper left corner of the video to the clipboard.
+Clicking anywhere in the video viewer copies the coordinates of the mouse cursor relative to the upper left corner of the video to the clipboard.
 The coordinates can have different formats depending on the modifier key used:

-- no modifier key: x,y [original width, original height], where x and y are coordinates in the original coordinate system. - with ALT key: x,y where x and y are between 0 and 1 (0.000, 1.000) identifying a relative position in the (0,0,width,height) image space. - with SHIFT key: x, y where x and y are coordinates in the original coordinate system (not bothering about original dimension or aspect ratio)
+- no modifier key: x,y [original width, original height], where x and y are coordinates in the original coordinate system. - with ALT key: x,y where x and y are between 0 and 1 (0.000, 1.000) identifying a relative position in the (0,0,width,height) image space. - with SHIFT key: x, y where x and y are coordinates in the original coordinate system (not bothering about original dimension or aspect ratio) - with ALT+SHIFTx, y [current width, current height] where x and y are coordinates based on the current width and height of the video viewer.